qres/HowToSimtech/HowToSimTech.md

 Job manager.

- * `srun --ntasks 42 script.sh` allocates 42 tasks and runs the job in your terminal.
+ * `srun --ntasks=42 script.sh` allocates 42 tasks and runs the job in your terminal.
 The default is one task per node.
- * `srun --ntasks 42 --pty bash` allocates 42 tasks and starts an interactive session.
+ * `srun --ntasks=42 --pty bash` allocates 42 tasks and starts an interactive session.
 Use `exit` to exit the interactive session.
- * `sbatch --ntasks=1 script.sh` allocates and runs script. script gets _copied_ to an other location and gets run, once there are enough recources available.
+ * `sbatch --ntasks=1 script.sh` allocates and runs script. script gets _copied_ to an other location and gets run, once there are enough resources available.
  * `squeue` to see the current jobs in the job queue.
  * `scancel` to kill your jobs or revoke them from the queue.
  * `salloc --ntasks=42` allocate recources for yourself, but stay on login node.
 If you want to use the recources use `srun` afterwards.
 Useful if one jobs contains multiple `srun` commands, as you don't have to reallocate recources for each job.
 Use `exit` to exit the allocation.